HipsterBrown/xs-dev/docs/src/content/docs/guide/02-blinky.md

 ## Keep exploring!

-Tried adding some `trace` calls to log the state to the debugger or updating the timer code to send a message in [Morse code](https://ledask.com/morse-code-lights/).
+Tried adding some `console.log` calls to log the state to the debugger or updating the timer code to send a message in [Morse code](https://ledask.com/morse-code-lights/).

 _Coming soon: react to digital input by pressing some buttons_